 This introductory section will help the reader determine whether or not this document is helpful for them.

 - Start with an Overview section that helps the reader decide if this document is useful for them

 - Glossary of terms and acronyms: highly useful when the audience is new or has a mixed set of skills

 - Appendices: this section shields the general reader from uninteresting details that might not be directly relevant to them

-- Table of References for documents that have been referenced while preparing the solution design.
+- Table of References for documents referenced while preparing the Solution Design, such as a business requirements document (BRD).
 This is probably much more important than it sounds as it creates a baseline on which the current design is built.
 Moreover, this will help trigger the proper change management process in case the specs get modified.